Throughout most of the year in Bluffton, Gulf fritillary butterflies can be seen gathering nectar.

 Gulf fritillary butterflies, Agraulis vanillae, get their name from their great migration southward over the Gulf of Mexico.
-They are also known as the passion butterflies because of their affinity to passion vines.
-These brush-footed butterflies have small hairs along their legs to smell and taste with, and are considered to be a medium-sized butterfly, with a wingspan that can reach up to three and a quarter inches.
-With long, narrow wings that are mostly orange with black and silver markings, the gulf fritillary butterflies are commonly mistaken as monarch butterflies, but they are much smaller and can be mostly distinguished by their iridescent silver spots.
+Also called passion butterflies, this species often feeds on passion vines.
+These brush-footed butterflies have small hairs along their legs to smell and taste with.
+Considered to be a medium-sized butterfly, their wingspan reaches up to three and a quarter inches.
+Commonly mistaken as monarch butterflies, gulf fritillary butterflies have narrow wings with orange with black and silver markings.
+But they are much smaller and can be mostly distinguished by their iridescent silver spots.

 In Bluffton, it is very easy to cultivate and encourage the reproduction of these beautiful butterflies.
 Planting many different passion vine plants in your garden is a great step to attract them to your yard.
 Take note of the type of passion vine because a couple of species are poisonous to the gulf fritillaries, such as the red passion vine.
 Make sure that you plant a few of them, because once the larvae hatch, they are ravenous.